-But at some point, Cole got ahold of the bone again and the next thing my son knew, Cole was writhing in distress and guys were jumping in, trying to see what was wrong with the usually ebullient young dog.
-It was the best-case stuck-bone incident you can imagine: it wasn’t stuck in his throat or actually hurting him, but Cole had somehow gotten the bone looped around his lower jaw and was freaking out.
+But at some point, Cole got hold of the bone again and the next thing my son knew, Cole was writhing in distress and guys were jumping in, trying to see what was wrong with the usually ebullient young dog.
+It was the best-case stuck-bone incident you can imagine: It wasn’t stuck in his throat or actually hurting him, but Cole had somehow gotten the bone looped around his lower jaw and was freaking out.
 If he didn’t have canine teeth (“fangs”), it would have slipped right off, but any efforts to remove it caused the bone to pinch his gums and chin.
 The guys tried to get the bone off in a number of ways, but Cole grew increasingly scared and anxious and defensive.

 My son eventually called around and found an emergency veterinary clinic that was open, about 40 minutes away.
 The vet gave Cole a sedative, but he still fought any efforts to manipulate the bone, so the vet fully anesthetized him.
 Within about five minutes, the vet was finally able to twist and turn and unlock the puzzle and remove the bone.
 The vet then administered a reversal drug, monitored Cole long enough to see that he awoke and was going to be fine, and that was that: $250.
 Ouch.